juvenius/du_ez_scanner/README.md

 Dual Universe Ore Node Finder Script, This script finds ore node location with just 4 points using the True-range multilateration Algorithm.
 Current Version 1.02

-You can see the full instalation and use tutorial here [Dual Universe - EZ Scanner Script - Installation and Use Tutorial](https://www.youtube.com/watch?v=-dG060p57Iom)
+You can see the full instalation and use tutorial video here:

+[Dual Universe - EZ Scanner Script - Installation and Use Tutorial](https://www.youtube.com/watch?v=-dG060p57Iom)